copev313/copev313/README.md

 # 👾 Welcome to My GitHub! 👨‍💻

-👨🏽‍💻 **I am currently a Data Solutions Architect & Senior Analyst at [Goodyear](https://github.com/goodyear)**.
+👨🏽‍💻 **I am currently a Data Architect at [Goodyear](https://github.com/goodyear) where I improve our analytics environment and broaden our use of cloud-based technologies.**.

 -----
 🔭 **I’m currently working on ...**
 - automating continuous integration & deployments with GitHub Actions.
-- building Prefect web apps to reduce the mundane and increase user experience.
+- building web apps with Streamlit to reduce the mundane and increase user experience.
-- generating automated EDA & PCA reports for data sets that interest me.
+- developing data-centric NextJS applications with automatic data fetching and revalidation.
 - improving the lifecycle, observability & fault tolerance of data pipelines using Prefect.

 -----
 🌱 **I’m currently learning ...**
-- how to create event-driven data pipelines in AWS.
+- how to build robust machine learning pipelines with Kedro.
-- how to use docker-compose to manage multiple intercommunicating services.
 - the fundamentals of data-driven web apps using Next.js, SWR, and server-side rendering.
 - about multiple concepts in Deep Learning (from [Deep Learning: A Visual Approach](https://www.goodreads.com/book/show/52555529-deep-learning))
+- several ML modeling techniques and their roles in descriptive and predictive analytics.

 -----
 <h2 align="center"> Skills ✏️ </h2>